JSONhilder/Python-Webscraper-Game/README.md

         pipenv sync

-- Make sure you are in the virtual env and run the .py file
+- Make sure you are in the virtual env and run the scraper to scrape files and add contents to a CSV named quotes.csv This can be automated or ran every once in a while for an update

+        python csv_scraper.py

+- Now run the game file

-        python scraper.py
+        python game.py